There are now 2 possible online modes for units:

 Click on an offering mode for more details.

 This is an introductory unit focusing on body systems and principles of pharmacology from a podiatric surgery perspective.
 It also explores pharmaceutical legislation and the 'national drug list' available for General Podiatrists and Podiatric Surgeons with Endorsed Scheduled Medicine prescribing rights.
 This heavily theoretical unit aims to revise and consolidate existing medical and podiatric knowledge to ensure students have adequate foundations in place to further progress in the course.

 Availability Location Mode Non-standard teaching period UWA (Perth) Face to face

-- Indicative assessments in this unit are as follows: (1) written assessment/s and (2) prescription writing exercises.
+Indicative assessments in this unit are as follows: (1) test/s; (2) assignment/s; and (3) written assessment/s.
 Further information is available in the unit outline.

-To pass this unit, a student must: (a) achieve an overall mark of 50 per cent or higher for the unit; and (b) achieve the requisite requirements(s) or a mark of 50 per cent or greater, whichever is higher and specified in the unit outline, for the prescription writing exercises component.
+To pass this unit, a student must: (a) achieve an overall mark of 50 per cent or higher for the unit; and (b) achieve the requisite requirements(s) or a mark of 50 per cent or greater, whichever is higher and specified in the unit outline, for the written assessment/s component.